 The Henri Bendel Mansion's Story

-In the late 1920s Bendel approached his architect, Perry Barker, with a dream: he wanted to build a mansion in North Stamford that recreated the classical elegance of a British manor house.
+In the late 1920s Bendel approached architect, Perry Barker, with a dream: he wanted to build a mansion that recreated the classical elegance of a British manor house.
 Bendel's plan was very specific.
 He wanted Barker to base the design of his new home on two British manor houses, Shoppenhangers and Ockwells, two Tudor mansions located in Maidenhead, England.

 Bendel's creativity and inspiration are evident not only in the mansion but throughout the property.
 The Tudor influence in the building's design is obvious.
 Less known is that the Bendel-Perry design included the use of several Italian marble sculptures in the decoration of the gardens.
-This was in keeping with the British habit of adorning the grounds of "Great Houses" with Italian art, much of it acquired by their owners in the mid to late 1800s during their "Grand Tour."
+This was in keeping with the British habit of adorning the grounds of "Great Houses" with Italian art.

 On the stairway between the Meadow and the Museum's front entrance are "the Four Seasons."
 The originals of these allegorical sculptures were designed to celebrate the wedding of Cosimo II, Grand Duke of Tuscany, in 1608.
 They are the work of Pietro Francavilla ("Spring"), Giovanni-Battista Caccini ("Summer" and "Fall") and Taddeo Landini ("Winter").
 The Museum's sculptures are 19th century copies, except for one -- "Summer" -- which may be an original by Francavilla.